Maarten14C/rbacon/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 1 notes

+As per quest, the @example for ageranges has been made faster so as to keep run times under 5 seconds.

-revdep checks were run and no issues were found
+revdep checks (against dependent package rplum) were run and no issues were found.